 Take Online Surveys

 There are several different companies out there that will actually pay you for your opinion.
 Inbox Dollars is the only one I have actually used, but I absolutely love it.
 I’ve made over $200 just from taking surveys with them.
 Some are very short, others are long, and it’s not something that will generate a huge income.
 Again, just something to make some extra cash.
 One nice thing about Inbox Dollars is they give you $5 just for signing up!
-The minimum payout is $30 but it’s pretty easy to reach this every month, depending on how active you are in taking surveys.
+The minimum payout is $30 but it’s pretty easy to reach this every other month, depending on how active you are in taking surveys.

 Some other sites that offer surveys for cash are SwagBucks, E-rewards, VIP Voice, and Harris Poll.